-Since a market maker, i.e., broker, is generally the seller of these instruments, he can also establish liquidity on the spot, which allows the broker to offer leverage, as with forex, but limited to much lower values, usually “20:1”.
-Since the buying and selling only occurs between the broker and his client and no physical title of an asset exchange must be recorded, the transaction will never affect the actual order flows for a particular stock or commodity.
+Since a market maker, i.e., broker, is generally the seller of these instruments, they can also establish liquidity on the spot, which allows the broker to offer leverage, as with forex, but limited to much lower values, usually “20:1”.
+Since the buying and selling only occurs between the broker and their client and no physical title of an asset exchange must be recorded, the transaction will never affect the actual order flows for a particular stock or commodity.
 Trading in CFDs for a specific asset will therefore not influence the valuations that the market independently determines.

-Pricing Benefit in Contract For Difference Trading
+Pricing Benefit in Cfd Trading

 The CFD is in a way like buying an at-the-money stock option, since you are buying a leveraged instrument that will appreciate or depreciate based on the direction that prices move.
-Since the market-maker is allowed to make his own prices, the trader may suspect that spreads are being manipulated to a degree by slippage or by benefiting from prior knowledge from delays in the process, but at the end of the day, transaction fees are lower than trading an option, stock or commodity in their respective markets.
+Since the market-maker is allowed to make their own prices, the trader may suspect that spreads are being manipulated to a degree by slippage or by benefiting from prior knowledge from delays in the process, but at the end of the day, transaction fees are lower than trading an option, stock or commodity in their respective markets.
 Active traders have been the first ones to appreciate this pricing benefit and recognize that it is a favorable alternative to dealing with discount brokerage houses.